jordan7186/jordan7186.github.io/_pages/about.md

 ...which are published in conferences like AAAI, IJCAI, SIGIR, LoG, and journals like PAMI, PlosOne, and so on.

-Recently, I am becoming increasingly interested in...
+I am always interested in reading about for other research fields, for example in...
 - Mechanistic Interpretability: I personally think that this is the future of XAI research.
 I just started to pick up some papers on this topic and I am trying to understand the concept of mechanistic interpretability.
 As a means to learn more about this topic, I am currently translating several important articles on mechanistic interpretability into Korean. **Check out this [Gitbook](https://lesskorrect.gitbook.io/mechanistic-interpretability) if you are interested!**
 - Causal Inference: With the help of Brady Neal's [Introduction to Causal Inference](https://www.bradyneal.com/causal-inference-course), I am trying to understand the concept of causality to understand how it can impact the explainability of machine learning models.